Rohitlakha/superstore-sales-dashboard/README.md

-# 📊 SuperStore Sales Dashboard..
+# 📊 SuperStore Sales Dashboard

 This repository contains an interactive Power BI dashboard project analyzing SuperStore sales performance.
 The goal of this dashboard is to help understand business performance across different categories, regions, segments, and more.